 Not all of it is the healthiest, but if you’re after something to fill your belly, want to cut your costs, or just fancy trying something for free, then these ideas will hit the spot.

-How to eat for free
+How to get free food (UK)

 In no particular order, why not try…